why science matters and how government can amplify its impact

 science

 Impactful scientific discoveries don’t happen in isolation.
-Scientists driven to solve society’s big problems need support from key stakeholders across the broader innovation and entrepreneurship (I&E) ecosystem: higher education, industry, and government.
+Scientists driven to solve society’s big problems need support from key collaborators across the broader innovation and entrepreneurship (I&E) ecosystem: higher education, industry, and government.
 Innovators like Maria Artunduaga, MD, MPH, MTM, who launched the startup Respira Labs as a way to quickly and effectively help people suffering from Chronic Obstructive Pulmonary Disease (COPD), create impact with support from multiple sources along the way.
 She received training and funding from the VentureWell E-Team grant program and participated in the National Science Foundation (NSF) I-Corps program, and was awarded a SBIR Phase I grant from NSF.

 Key players in I&E must come together to ensure more innovators like Artunduaga have access to support, training, and funding to solve the world’s most pressing challenges.
 Last month, representatives from VentureWell engaged in one such opportunity, joining over 100 leaders from science, technology, and innovation—including Dr. John Holdren, the Teresa and John Heinz Professor of Environmental Policy at the Harvard’s Kennedy School of Government—at the National Academy of Sciences to launch the Day One Project.
 The new Washington, D.C.-based initiative—co-chaired by Dr. Holdren—is on a mission to collect and prepare the 100 best science and technology (S&T) policy ideas for action.